 Resources For A Retention Rate Formula

 The easiest way to keep track of your figures is by calculating the employee retention rate in Excel.
 To do this, simply set up two columns, one for those employed at the start of the time period, and the other for those still in employment at the end, remembering to not include any new hires here.
 Then input a formula to divide the second column by the first.

 You'll also find plenty of online retention rate calculator tools to help you assess workplace stability figures.

 What Is A Good Employee Retention Rate?

 This is hard to quantify.
-In fact, most studies focus on turnover rates as opposed to retention rates, and as we've seen, the two are not necessarily the opposite of each other.
+Most studies focus on turnover rates as opposed to retention rates, and as we've seen, the two are not necessarily the opposite of each other.

-According to employment website Monster.com, the average employee turnover rate in the UK is 15%, though there are significant distinctions between industry sectors.
-As a sweeping generalisation, you could say a good retention rate was therefore somewhere around around the 95% mark, but this is a very crude estimate.
+According to the employment website Monster.com, the average employee turnover rate in the UK is 15%, though there are significant distinctions between industry sectors.
+As a sweeping generalization, you could say a good annual retention rate was therefore somewhere around the 95% mark, but this is a very crude estimate.

-It's not so much about an employee retention, or indeed employee turnover rate benchmark, but what your figures actually mean to your organisation.
-These statistics only give you surface data, and to fully understand the implications you need to look at what they equate to in terms of cost, productivity and business performance.
+It's not so much about employee retention, or indeed employee turnover rate benchmark, but what your figures mean to your organization.
+These statistics only give you surface data, and to fully understand the implications you need to look at what they equate to in terms of cost, productivity, and business performance.

 How Do You Improve Your Retention Rate?